Crafting Lambda Functions in Rust: Book Cover (light version)

 Is this book suitable for beginners?

-Yes, the book is designed to be accessible to readers with basic knowledge of Rust.
-The early chapters provide a gentle introduction to Lambda functions and serverless computing.
+Yes, this book is designed to be accessible to readers with very basic knowledge of Rust and AWS.
+The early chapters provide a gentle introduction to Lambda functions and serverless computing in a simple and accessible way, catering to the needs of readers from different backgrounds.

 Are the code examples available for download?

-Yes, all the code examples (and the solution for the exercises!) are freely available on GitHub.
+Yes, all the code examples, including solutions to the exercises, are freely available on GitHub.